janhauffen/Block-ALISTA/README.md

 # Block-ALISTA

 We present deep unfolding using the block iterative shrinkage thresholding algorithm (BISTA).
-The general idea of deep unfolding is that we interpret an iterative algorithm as a neural network and learn the weights through data-driven optimisation.
+The general idea of deep unfolding is that we interpret an iterative algorithm as a neural network and learn the weights through data-driven optimization.
 We then apply this to BISTA and thus present learned BISTA (LBISTA).
 We also present Analytical LBISTA, where we compute the analytical weight matrix through data-free optimization.
 Furthermore we provide two solution strategies to solve this data-free optimization problem.

 # Run Code